 The DDNMF in the HPLMN of the announcing UE should check the MIC is valid.
 The relevant Discovery Key is found using the ProSe App Code.

 The DDNMF in the HPLMN of the announcing UE should acknowledge a successful check of the MIC to the DDNMF in the HPLMN of the monitoring UE in the Match Report Ack message.
-The DDNMF in the HPLMN of the announcing UE include a Match Report refresh timer in the Match Report Ack message.
+The DDNMF in the HPLMN of the announcing UE includes a Match Report refresh timer in the Match Report Ack message.
 The Match Report refresh timer indicates how long the UE will wait before sending a new Match Report for the ProSe App Code.